On the Road Eats: Best Game Day Wings

 Voted the best hot wings at Chicago's WingFest, the crispy chicken wings at this Windy City taproom will really make you sweat.
 While the menu features approachable flavors like Poncho's Garlic and Cayenne, traditional Buffalo and a monthly seasonal special, the most famous are the XXX wings.
 Beyond spicy, these "angry" wings are so hot that if you're brave enough to order them, you'll be rewarded with your picture on Jake's Wall of Flame and a complimentary fire hat.
 The red XXX wing sauce is made with the "king daddy of all peppers," the ghost pepper, which is 400 times hotter than a jalapeno.
 Troy Johnson attempted to eat just one of these wings on Crave and compared the experience to "a kick in the mouth."
 So if you're a fearless heat seeker, slap on your fire hat and order the XXX platter while enjoying the game on one of the 22 televisions surrounding the bar.
 Or take your game-day experience to new heights by renting out the bar's keg room and patio for a private tailgate with a side of nuclear-level hot wings.

-The Jug Handle Inn — Cinnaminson, N.J.
+The Jug Handle Inn — Cinnaminson, NJ

-For half-price wings during the week and a host of flavorful sauces to choose from, Aaron McCargo, Jr. always heads to The Jug Handle.
+For half-price wings during the week and a host of flavorful sauces to choose from, Aaron McCargo Jr. always heads to The Jug Handle.
 On The Best Thing I Ever Ate, Aaron claims he could eat these wings "seven days a week" and as early as breakfast time for their "amazing crunch" that withstands even the heaviest sauce.
-Flavors range from barbecue to hot honey to Buffalo garlic, but Aaron recommends the fiery Buffalo Bald Eagle Wings that are so hot you'll surely shed some tears while eating them.
+Flavors range from barbecue to hot honey to Buffalo garlic, but Aaron recommends the fiery Buffalo Bald Eagle Wings, which are so hot you'll surely shed some tears while eating them.
 Coated in a super-secret hot sauce, these wings are "not made for wimps," but if you need a brew to cool you down, you've come to the right place.
 With 60 types of bottled beer available and televisions lining the walls, this sports bar is outfitted with everything you'll need during the big game, including a pool table and shuffleboard to pass the time during commercials.

 CK's Wings-n-Things — Johnstown, Pa.